-The Brandywine site is located at the intersection of North Keys Road and Gibbons Church Road in the town of Brandywine in Prince George's County, Maryland.
-The Brandywine site has historically received and stored CCRs produced at GenOn's Morgantown and Chalk Point Generating Stations in Newburg, MD and Aquasco, MD, respectively.
-The Morgantown Generating Station will be decommissioned on June 1, 2022, and the Chalk Point Generating Station was decommissioned on June 1, 2021.
-The Brandywine site was initially constructed in 1971 and has received ash in four (4) cells since then, including Phase 1, Phase 2, and two (2) historical areas.
+The Brandywine Site is located at the intersection of North Keys Road and Gibbons Church Road in the town of Brandywine in Prince George's County, Maryland.
+The Brandywine Site has historically received and stored CCRs produced at GenOn's Morgantown and Chalk Point Generating Stations in Newburg, MD and Aquasco, MD, respectively.
+The Morgantown Generating Station coal fired units were decommissioned on June 1, 2022, and the Chalk Point Generating Station coal fired units were decommissioned on June 1, 2021.
+The Brandywine Site was initially constructed in 1971 and has received ash in four (4) cells since then, including Phase 1, Phase 2, and two (2) historical areas.